PRATIK-P145/API_scraping/README.md

 ### Frontend

-* **To be added**
+* **Not included in this phase**
-  (Planned lightweight frontend to display original and updated articles, as required by the assignment.
-The backend APIs are frontend-ready.)
+  (The backend APIs are fully implemented and designed to support frontend integration for viewing original and updated articles.)

 ### Tools & Utilities